 At this point you are probably seeing a screen similar to the following:

 Pay attention to the bottom part of the screen, that's where the text explaining what's expected from you is.
 As the example above shows, what you need to do now is select the partition of the hard drive that has Windows installed.
 In most situations it's not as scary as it sounds.
 If you have Windows XP or Windows 2000, then the first partition is where Windows usually is.
 However, if you have Windows 10, 8, 7, or Vista (which is the case for the example screen above), then the first partition could be a small (100MB) boot partition, and Windows partition most probably is the second one.
+You can guess the correct partition by looking at its size and matching it with the size of the C: drive of your computer.
 If you select a wrong partition here, the software will check for the presence of Windows on it later on and if not found, it will return you back to this screen and you will have an opportunity to select another partition.
 Enter the number of the Windows partition here (which is 2 in this example) and press the Enter key to continue:

 Here, it asks you to enter the path to the registry directory.
 Most probably, Windows is installed in its default location, so you don't need to change anything here.
 Just press Enter to continue: